 Kathleen C. Fraser

-Adjunct Professor, School of Computer Science, Carleton University
+Associate Professor, School of Electrical Engineering and Computer Science, University of Ottawa

 News and Announcements